 We offer extra curricular sports in addition to curricular sports and games.
 Track and field is offered in all grade 3-7 classes with an opportunity to compete in at least one track meet.
 Grade 6 and 7 students will have the opportunity to be a part of the Volleyball or Basketball teams.
 We have choir and extra band classes offered outside of regular class time.
 Reading Link Challenge is a great extra for students in grade 4 and 5 who love to read.

 We offer late French Immersion for grades 6 and 7 as well as French as a Second Language (FSL) in intermediate classes.

 Noel Booth is a friendly and inclusive place to learn.
-Our academic focus this coming year will be Literacy.
+Our academic focus this coming year will be Reading.
 We look forward to innovative ways to practice our reading and comprehension!
 You can support your child at home by taking them to the public library and encouraging them to choose books that interest them.
 Reading with your child as often as possible is another key to building strong reading skills.

 Parents are a child’s first teacher and we understand the value of working closely with parents so that children can thrive.
 We encourage you to connect with the staff and join the PAC.
 Please feel free to stop by the office and say hello.
 I look forward to meeting you soon.